The Cycle of Drinking and Withdrawal

 We stop assuming we’re the problem.

-It’s no longer about “fighting” a craving.
+It’s no longer about “fighting” cravings.
 It’s about noticing a process… and choosing not to repeat it.

 Not Every Cycle Is Physical

-While withdrawal-driven loops are common, they’re not the only kind.
+Withdrawal-driven loops are common, but they’re not the only kind.

-Some drinking patterns aren’t about chemistry — they’re about context:
+Some cycles aren’t about chemistry.
+They’re about context:

 • A drink to take the edge off after work